jondavid-black/SiteStatus/README.md

 A simple utility to check the status of a URL using the HTTP response code.

 # Usage
-python -m pip install requests python SiteStatus.py
+python -m pip install requests <br>
+python SiteStatus.py

 # Improvement Ideas